o1-labs/snarky/doc/bazel.md

 [here](https://docs.bazel.build/versions/master/query-how-to.html);
 see also the
 [reference](https://docs.bazel.build/versions/master/query.html).
 Here
-are some queries you may find useful:
+are some queries you may find useful (replace '//test' with a target, e.g. '@libff/libff`):

 List all deps of a target, filtering out everything else